Yotei-san/Yotei-san/README.md

 ## 🚀 Main Project

 ### 🔗 Yotei Profile
-Customizable profile platform inspired by Linktree and Haunt
+Inspired by platforms like Linktree and Haunt, focused on customization and user experience

 **Current features:**
 - Authentication